astrapi69/csv-worker/README.md

 ## Want to Help and improve it? ###

-The source code for java-library-template are on GitHub.
+The source code for csv-worker are on GitHub.
 Please feel free to fork and send pull requests!

-Create your own fork of [astrapi69/java-library-template/fork](https://github.com/astrapi69/java-library-template/fork)
+Create your own fork of [astrapi69/csv-worker/fork](https://github.com/astrapi69/csv-worker/fork)

-To share your changes, [submit a pull request](https://github.com/astrapi69/java-library-template/pull/new/develop).
+To share your changes, [submit a pull request](https://github.com/astrapi69/csv-worker/pull/new/develop).

 Don't forget to add new units tests on your changes.